Calling All WOTN Volunteers

 Sierra Sue II is back in the hangar after her extended stay at AirCorps Aviation in Bemidji for her annual inspection and some necessary maintenance.
 We expect the George Bush Stearman and the Navy Corsair to arrive very soon.
 We are also accepting bookings for private tours and parties for the spring and summer period now.

 Wings of the North operates a museum on Flying Cloud Airport in Eden Prairie, Minnesota.
 The Wings of the North Air Museum currently houses three award winning aircraft.
-They are a P-51D Mustang named Sierra Sue II that saw action in Europe during World War II, and AT-6 Texan, and a Boeing N2S-1 Stearman that was used for training at the MSP Naval Air Station during WWII and was flown by future President George Herbert Walker Bush.
+They are a P-51D Mustang named Sierra Sue II that saw action in Europe during World War II, an AT-6 Texan, and a Boeing N2S-1 Stearman that was used for training at the MSP Naval Air Station during WWII and was flown by future President George Herbert Walker Bush.
 All the planes have been beautifully restored.
+In addition to our award winning aircraft, the museum also has a TBM-3E Avenger and many other aircraft that come and go throughout the year.
 The museum also features aircraft engines, an ejection seat, a WWII Jeep built by Ford, and other displays.

 The museum and library are open on Saturdays AND Sundays from 10AM to 2PM and at other times by appointment.